DuckTapeDevOps/NeuroQuack/README.md

 ![Alt Text](./media/images/real-mvp.gif)

 MVP: Minimal Viable Product
-- Interactive IPython notebook interface for image upload and conversation.
+- Docker Container running locally for Twitch Bot with interaction with chat
+- Deployable to AWS
+- Walkthrough

+FMVP: Finals MVP
 - Integration with a Large Language Model (LLM) for dynamic conversation flow.
 - Utilization of Stable Diffusion for real-time image generation based on LLM prompts.
 - AWS SageMaker for hosting and auto-scaling the LLM and Stable Diffusion models.
-- Basic Route53 setup for user-friendly domain name resolution.

 ## Tech Stack (Needs)

 ![Alt Text](./media/images/surprise-whats-in-the-box.gif)
 The NeuroQuack tech stack is meticulously curated to provide a robust, scalable, and responsive user experience:
-- **Frontend**: IPython Notebook with a customizable cybernetic-themed UI, empowering users to craft their own visual journey.
+- **Frontend**: Cybernetic-themed UI, empowering users to craft their own visual journey.
 - **AI**: Integration with a Large Language Model for engaging conversation and Stable Diffusion for dynamic image generation.
 - **Cloud Infrastructure**: AWS SageMaker for deploying models, and Amazon S3 for data storage, all seamlessly orchestrated using Massdriver to streamline our infrastructure as code, ensuring quick, reliable, and repeatable deployments.
 - **Networking**: Amazon Route53 for DNS management, providing a smooth and accessible user experience.